Listed in SCOPUS

 This journal utilizes the LOCKSS system to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.
-Publications in the journal are also reposited in REAL (the searchable repository of the Library of the Hungarian Academy of Sciences), in the Index Copernicus International, and in the Directory of Open Access Journals (DOAJ).
+Publications in the journal are also reposited in REAL (the searchable repository of the Library of the Hungarian Academy of Sciences) and in the Index Copernicus International.

-The process ECOCYCLES follows ensures that the Journal complies with the International Committee of Medical Journal Editors (ICMJE) Recommendations (http://www.icmje.org/icmje-recommendations.pdf), and the Principles of Transparency and Best Practice in Scholarly Publishing (https://publicationethics.org/files/Principles_of_Transparency_and_Best_Practice_in_Scholarly_Publishingv2.pdf).
+The process ECOCYCLES follows ensures that the Journal complies with the Recommendations of the International Committee of Medical Journal Editors (ICMJE) and the Principles of Transparency and Best Practice in Scholarly Publishing by The Committee on Publication Ethics (COPE).

 Authors and Publication - Authors of ECOCYCLES are expected to observe high standards in publication ethics: no plagiarism, no publication of the same research in different journals, no duplication in the contribution of the authors and/or no misappropriation of the works of other authors are allowed.
 Claims of unethical conduct will be examined first with the corresponding author of the paper.
 In case of absence of agreement, the case will be reported to the institution of the author and funding agencies for further action.

 In their submissions, authors need to disclose any potential conflicts of interest that are not fully apparent and that may influence their judgments on what is published.